prebid/prebid.github.io/overview/glossary.md

 The 'hole' in the web page or mobile app where an ad may appear.
 This is very similar to `AdUnit`, but is the technical implementation defining which ad sizes and formats may appear within it.

-In the "Google Publisher Tag" (GPT), the "defineSlot()" function call maps an HTML div (the technical implementation) to the AdUnit, (the sellable item).
+e.g. With the"Google Publisher Tag" (GPT) library, the "defineSlot()" function call maps an HTML div - this is the technical implementation and is referred to as the AdSlot.
+The defineSlot() function maps the div to the GAM AdUnit which is the sellable item that shows up in the ad server user interface.

 ### AdUnit